novakedward/login-system-pdo/readme.md

 - ~~Create email verification so that user gets token and clicks link to verify~~
 - ~~Create Login for users that have registerd~~
 - ~~Create account page with user info~~
+- Setup Verify
+- Upgrade token hash
 - Create edit page for users to edit account info
 - Add password reset
-- Make cookies and eows created in the sessions table delete after user logs out
+- ~~Make cookies and eows created in the sessions table delete after user logs out~~
 - Allow users to upload profile picture
 - Create auto installer for Database
 - Add ajax to register form to show if username/email is taken